aearly1/Team-2/README.md

 The server is listening to port 3000.
 3. Write npmrun dev in the terminal to run the server
 4. Paste your mongoDB cnnection string in the config/default.json to connect to your database
+5. Run the route /api/init to seed the database
 =================================================================================
 -----------------------------------staffRoutes-----------------------------------
 =================================================================================